Men's skirts: Decline

-The innovative new techniques specially improved tailoring trousers and tights which designs needed more differently cut pieces of cloth than most skirts.
-"Real" trousers and tights increasingly replaced the prevalent use of the hose (clothing) which like stockings covered only the legs and had to be attached with garters to underpants or a doublet.
+The innovative new techniques especially improved tailoring trousers and tights, which require more differently cut pieces of cloth than most skirts do in their designs.
+"Real" trousers and tights increasingly replaced the prevalent use of the hose which like stockings covered only the legs and had to be attached with garters to underpants or a doublet.
 A skirt-like garment to cover the crotch and bottom were no longer necessary.
 In an intermediate stage to openly wearing trousers the upper classes favoured voluminous pantskirts and diverted skirts like the padded hose or the latter petticoat breeches.

 Though during most of history, men and especially dominant men have been colourful in pants and skirts like Hindu maharajas decked out in silks and diamonds or the high heeled King Louis XIV of France with a diverted skirt, stockings and long wig.
 The French Revolution and the Industrial Revolution changed the dress code for men and women not only in France.
 From the early Victorian era, there was a decline in the wearing of bright colours and luxurious fabrics by men, with a definite preference for sobriety of dress.
 This phenomenon the English psychologist John Flügel termed "The Great Masculine Renunciation".
 Skirts were effeminized.
 "Henceforth trousers became the ultimate clothing for men to wear, while women had their essential frivolity forced on them by the dresses and skirts they were expected to wear".
 By the mid-20th century, orthodox Western male dress, especially business and semi-formal dress, was dominated by sober suits, plain shirts and ties.
 The connotation of trousers as exclusively male has been lifted by the power of the feminist movement while the connotation of skirts as female is largely still existing leaving the Scottish kilt and the Albanian and Greek fustanella as the only traditional men's skirts of Europe.